 Year of creation: 1991

-The core areas of work: Ecosystem services, awareness raising, funding strategies for protected areas
+The core areas of work: Personal Development and learning, Health, marine protected areas